Italy detains navy captain and Russian diplomat for spying | DW | 31.03.2021

 The pair were caught swapping confidential documents in exchange for money during a "clandestine meeting" in Rome on Tuesday night.

+It was not immediately clear whether the expelled diplomats included the Russian who had been detained on Tuesday night.

+The Kremlin, meanwhile, promised a reciprocal response to their banishment, according to the Interfax news agency, citing a Russian lawmaker.

-Italy's Carabinieri paramilitary police carried out the sting operation, catching the pair red-handed, immediately after the handover of the documents.
+Italy's Carabinieri paramilitary police carried out a sting operation, catching a navy officer and diplomat red-handed, immediately after the handover of the documents.

 The Italian officer, who is a frigate captain, was arrested, the police said.